-1 about this morning with the travel for birth, we don't 2 have those costs.
-Instead, we get to have beautiful birth 3 in the community; right?
-4 It does still require on occasion as I 5 mentioned yesterday, I believe in Puvirnitug, on occasion, 6 like it is an informed choice too.
-But, on occasion, 7 there is a recommendation and a woman will follow it 8 because, for whatever reason, there is something complicated, so she might need access.
-9 10 Just like I was a 39-year-old woman having 11 twins in the City of Toronto, so I decided maybe it would 12 be a good idea.
+It does still require on occasion as I mentioned yesterday, I believe in Puvirnituq, on occasion, like it is an informed choice too.
+But, on occasion, there is a recommendation and a woman will follow it because, for whatever reason, there is something complicated, so she might need access.

+Just like I was a 39-year-old woman having twins in the City of Toronto, so I decided maybe it would be a good idea.
 I chose to be in the hospital.
-I had 13 midwives and an obstetrician; right?
-So, those are the 14 choices that we would like for Inuit women as well; right?
-15 So, yes, I hope that answers the question.
-16 MS. ELIZABETH ZARPA: It does.
+I had midwives and an obstetrician; right?
+So, those are the choices that we would like for Inuit women as well; right?
+So, yes, I hope that answers the question.

+MS. ELIZABETH ZARPA: It does.
 Thank you so much.
-I just wanted to jump down a little bit about 17 18 regarding your experience when Inuit don't have access to 19 health care within their own communities and they have to 20 travel.
+I just wanted to jump down a little bit about regarding your experience when Inuit don't have access to health care within their own communities and they have to travel.
 And, you gave the example of in Ottawa.
-Could 21 you please elaborate a little bit on the -- it is the 22 complexity of, sort of, institutional, systematic barriers 23 that Inuit have to navigate once they get to Ottawa to access different health care services.
-Could youelaborate what you have perhaps seen in that process of
+Could you please elaborate a little bit on the -- it is the complexity of, sort of, institutional, systematic barriers that Inuit have to navigate once they get to Ottawa to access different health care services.
+Could you elaborate what you have perhaps seen in that process of

 1 working within Ottawa Inuit communities?
 2 DR. JANET SMYLIE: Sure.
 Just -- so the 3 first thing is, people are a bit afraid of difference; 4 right?
 So, within hospitals, that is the kind of racism.
 5 So, my colleagues will actually think it is my 6 responsibility.
 So, even I can remember a time when I did 7 care for a young woman who was from Nunavut, and she had, like, a Nunavut health card, but all the provinces and 8 9 territories have an agreement for coverage; right?
-But, 10 my colleague who actually was usually a very insightful 11 colleague, like, was raising a big stink about this 12 Nunavut health card or whatever, and, like, he used 13 language like "those people"; right?
+10 my colleague who actually was usually a very insightful 11 colleague, like, was raising a big stink about this 12 Nunavut health card or whatever, and, like, he used 13 language like "those people"; right?
 14 Another thing -- so I see, like, within 15 Ottawa, like it is the local community, Tungasuvvingat 16 Inuit, now there is the Inuit Family Health Team as well 17 as -- at that time, it was the Inuit Family Resource 18 Centre.
 So, that was a site where Inuit could come and 19 get support, and that is why it is so important and I 20 understand, because I still work with Tungasuvvingat Inuit 21 that they are constantly having to fight for their program 22 funding.
-23 But, there is, like, a critical process, people get judged because a lot of us that live in cities and work in hospitals, we forget what it is like to not know, what it is like to be in a city or to navigate a hospital.
+23 But, there is, like, a critical process, 24 because the hospitals really are hard to access.
+25 services are in English or French; right?
+And then, like, people get judged because a lot of us that live in cities and work in hospitals, we forget what it is like to not know, what it is like to be in a city or to navigate a hospital.
 And, even in Ottawa now, I think there are a number of resident Inuit population, but still we get nervous when we go into hospitals, because we can get singled out.